SEKONDA

 Conversions 💰

-Setting up Social Commerce on Facebook/Instagram so fans can shop while browsing content, running paid-ads and posting a variety of lifestyle and aspirational content.
+Setting up Social Commerce on Facebook/Instagram so fans can shop while browsing content, running paid ads and posting a variety of lifestyle and aspirational content.

 Reach 🌎